veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/tooltip.md

     }

 - **Tooltip text:** Specifies the text that has to be displayed when the application is run.
-- **Mattooltip:** It specifies the the message to be displayed in the tooltip.
+- **Mattooltip:** It specifies the message to be displayed in the tooltip.
 Value has to be string.
 Example: message: string
 - **Mattooltipposition:** Allows the user to define the position of the tooltip relative to the parent element.
 Example: position: left | right | above | below | before |after
 - **Mattooltipshowdelay:** Specifies the default delay in ms before showing the tooltip after show method is called
 - **Mattooltiphidedelay:** The default delay in ms before hiding the tooltip after hide method is called.